High hedge disputes

-- The hedge in question must be made up of 2 or more trees or shrubs rising to a height of 2 metres off the ground
+- Made up of 2 or more trees or shrubs rising to a height of 2 metres off the ground

-If you are unsure whether your neighbour’s hedge or trees meets the requirements outlined above, we offer a pre-application service.
-This is only intended to advise you whether an application could be accepted, not whether a notice is likely to be served.
+We offer a pre-application service if you are not sure what to do.
+We can advise you whether an application could be accepted, not whether a notice is likely to be served.

 There is a fee of £495 to process your application.